JoumanaE/bug-template-research/fem-bug-template.md

 <ul><li>[ ] 3</li></ul>
 <ul><li>[ ] 4</li></ul>

-#### Possible Solution
+#### Possible Solution:

 > Write what you think the solution will look like.
 Add a tag to indicate how hard this bug will be to fix ( give an estimate).

-#### How it was reviewed
+#### How it was reviewed:

-> Write down how you review an issue once a PR is submitted.
+> Write down the steps you took to review the issue, and what did you look for once a PR is submitted.
 Be concise and help other developers in your team learn from your review process.